 You can use your shaky egg creations to learn about science too.
 You can find a large variety of eggs in stores around Easter time.
 Experiment with many different sizes and styles of eggs.
 Let kids experiment with different fillers too.
 Let them mix materials to come up with the “perfect” sound.
 You can even offer some soft materials like cotton balls or foam pieces to add to the eggs.
-Ask kids to make predictions about how different eggs and different materials will change the sound of their shaky egg.
+Ask kids to make predictions about how different eggs and different materials will change the sound of their shaky eggs.

-Shake Those Eggs
+Shake Those Eggs – Ideas

 - Music and Movement – Use the eggs as musical instruments.
 Dance and shake.
 Shake and dance.
 Jump and shake.
 Shake and jump.
-Any song will work, but Laurie Berkner’s I Know a Chicken is the perfect song.
+Any song will work, but Laurie Berkner’s I Know a Chicken is a perfect song.

 - Vocabulary – Help kids understand words like fast, slow, rhythm.